KarstenWeikamp/KarstenWeikamp/README.md

         * IoT
         * AI in Automation and Embedded Systems
    * Image Processing and Computer Vision
    * Game Development

 ## 🌱 I’m currently learning:
+   * Rust
    * C in Embedded Systems
    * Python

+## ⚙️ I’ve worked with
+   * C and Zephyr RTOS
+   * MatLab and Simulink for Arduino

 ## 📫 How to reach me:
-    Feel free to Message me on Linkedin or per E-Mail (Links in Profile)
+    Feel free to Message me on LinkedIn or over E-Mail (Links in Profile)